phrafsanjani/phrafsanjani.github.io/index.md

 # Social Media and Online Activity

 Since being introduced to GNU/Linux and switching to it, I've developed a deep interest in open source and free software, along with privacy and security.
-That's when I decided to remove my Instagram and Facebook accounts—years later, I don't miss them at all.
+Around that same period, I decided to remove my Instagram and Facebook accounts—years later, I don't miss them at all.
 As Seneca says:
 > Until we have begun to go without them, we fail to realize how unnecessary many things are.
 We've been using them not because we needed them but because we had them.
 I never used Twitter much, but the growth of Fediverse led me to try Mastodon, where I connected with many great academics—even landing an interview!